Securing Hydrogen’s Role in a Decarbonized Future

 Full range with heavy loads or towing

 With significant hydrogen development and planning already underway in California and along the Northeast Coast, Colorado is conveniently located at an approximate midpoint.
 Colorado also boasts the largest regional population center in the mountain states as well as three interstate highways identified as crucial to national hydrogen roadmaps.
 Next, as a top-tier state for renewable energy growth, Colorado's business and political environment favor adoption of emerging approaches.
+Colorado passed the ZEV Regulation which takes effect with the 2023 model year giving vehicle makers incentive to offer fuel cell electric vehicles.
 Low electric rates for EVs make hydrogen competitive with gasoline.
 And finally, Colorado's topography and seasonal cold weather demand adding hydrogen to the EV mix.